How to Use This AI Cost Calculator

 Set max_tokens wisely.
 Don’t set it to 4096 if you expect 200-token responses.
 While you only pay for tokens actually generated, a lower cap prevents runaway completions.

-- Premium frontier (Claude Opus 4.6, GPT-5.4, Gemini 3) — highest capability, highest cost.
-Use for complex reasoning, coding, analysis.
+- Premium frontier (Claude Opus 4.6, GPT-5.4, Gemini 3 Ultra) — highest capability, highest cost.
+Use for complex reasoning, multi-step coding, and deep analysis.
+Expect $10-30 per million output tokens.

-- Mid-tier (Claude Sonnet, GPT-4o, Gemini 2.5 Pro, Grok 3) — great balance of quality and cost for production apps.
+- Mid-tier workhorses (Claude Sonnet 4.6, GPT-4o, Gemini 2.5 Pro, Grok 3) — the sweet spot for most production apps.
+Strong quality at $3-15 per million output tokens.

-- Budget (Claude Haiku, GPT-4o Mini, Gemini 2.5 Flash, DeepSeek V3) — surprisingly capable for routine tasks at a fraction of the price.
+- Budget (Claude Haiku 4.5, GPT-4o Mini, Gemini 2.5 Flash, DeepSeek V3) — surprisingly capable for routine tasks at $0.25-4 per million output tokens.
+These handle 80% of typical workloads.

-- Open-weight (Llama 4 Maverick) — zero API cost if self-hosted, but you’re paying for GPU compute instead.
+- Open-weight (Llama 4 Maverick, Qwen 3) — zero API cost if self-hosted on your own GPUs.
+You’re trading API fees for compute infrastructure costs.

 The right choice depends on your latency requirements, quality bar, and volume.
-Most production systems end up using 2-3 models: a cheap one for simple tasks, a mid-tier for most work, and a frontier model for the hard stuff.
+Most production systems use 2-3 models: a cheap one for simple tasks, a mid-tier for most work, and a frontier model for the hard stuff.